+91 9999466225 info@anujjindal.in

 RBI Grade B Syllabus 2025

-If you are planning to prepare for RBI Grade B 2025, since the notification for the same is not out yet, you can lay hold of the latest syllabus provided as per the last year notification.
+If you are planning to prepare for RBI Grade B 2025, the notification of RBI has been out, you can stay updated to the latest syllabus provided as per the notification.

-You can download RBI Grade B Official Syllabus 2024 PDF attached here.
+You can download RBI Grade B 2025 Syllabus PDF attached here.

 There are three streams made available by the RBI for candidates to choose any one from these.
 These streams are as follows: